 Check out the FTC’s post “What to do when someone steals your identity“

 The Social Security Administration recommends that you call SSA’s toll-free number, 800-772-1213, to verify the reason for the contact and the person’s identity prior to providing any information to the caller.

 You can also call the Social Security fraud hotline: 800-269-0271.
 The Federal Trade Commission is warning that Social Security-related scams have heated up.
 You can report fraud at: http://reportfraud.ftc.gov/ If you suspect a scam is taking place, please do not hesitate to use the contact info to report scams at the above websites or phone numbers.

-REMEMBER: Think before you act and double check with the Office of International Programs, UPD, or your nearest consulate if something you have been contacted about doesn’t seem right.
+REMEMBER: Think before you act and double check with International Student and Scholar Services, UPD, or your nearest consulate if something you have been contacted about doesn’t seem right.